David Stanley BEM

 David Stanley BEM is a disability rights campaigner, musical director, teacher, composer and concert producer.
 He studied at the Guildhall School of Music and Drama, King’s College London, the Royal Academy of Music and the Institute of Education.
 David holds a Master’s Degree in Musical Analysis, a Post-Graduate Certificate in Education and the National Professional Qualification for Secondary School Headship (NPQH).

-David was awarded the Medal of the Order of the British Empire in the Queen’s 2021 New Year Honours List for services to people with Special Needs and was bestowed the Honour of Freeman of the City of Southend-on-Sea in 2023.
-He is a Churchill Fellow, Paul Harris Fellow (Rotary International) and Fellow of the Royal Society of Arts.
-David was a 2020 Global Peace Ambassador for People with Disabilities and became the UK Government’s Disability and Access Ambassador for Arts and Culture in 2021.
+David was awarded the Medal of the Order of the British Empire in the Queen’s 2021 New Year Honours List for services to people with Special Needs and he received the UK Prime Minister’s Point of Light Award at the Royal Albert Hall in 2024 for services to others.
+David was bestowed the Honour of Freeman of the City of Southend-on-Sea in 2023. and he is a Churchill Fellow, Paul Harris Fellow (Rotary International) and Fellow of the Royal Society of Arts.
+David was a 2020 Global Peace Ambassador for People with Disabilities and he is currently the UK Government’s Disability and Access Ambassador for Arts.
 He was also a member of the advisory panel for the National Plan for Music Education, representing UK school pupils with SEND.
-In 2022 David’s work reached the United Nations in New York through a video presentation by the UK’s Minister for Disabled People.
+In 2022, David’s work reached the United Nations in New York through a video presentation by the UK’s Minister for Disabled People.

 In 2023, the singer and broadcaster Michael Ball presented David with the National Lottery’s Special Recognition Award at the Big Night of Musicals on BBC1.
 In the same year, David was awarded a Pride of Essex Award and Motability Magazine listed him as one of the top 45 trailblazers who have paved the way in championing disability rights.
 In 2022, David received the first ever Sir David Amess Memorial Award at the Bengal’s Pride Awards and he was shortlisted in the Lifetime Achievement Category at the Music and Drama Education Awards.
 In 2021, David won the King’s College London Distinguished Alumni Award for demonstrating outstanding achievement in the arts and culture sector, specifically his commitment to improving disability rights in the music industry and his determination to use music as a universal language to free the constraints placed on people with disabilities across the world.
 During the Pandemic David was named a ‘Community Hero’ by the UK Community Network in recognition of his efforts to reach vulnerable people during the lockdowns.
 Recruitment company, Venquis, listed him as one of the 33 most inspirational leaders who have ‘Made A Difference’.
 In 2020 David’s Music Man Project won a Danny Award in New York for Best Performance of a Cover Song.
 David also won the 2019 Lions International Outstanding Contribution to the Community Award and the 2016 Kids Count Inspiration Best Creative Contribution Award.